continuedev/continue/CONTRIBUTING.md

 2. Clone your forked repository to your local machine.
 Use: `git clone https://github.com/YOUR_USERNAME/continue.git`

-3. Navigate to the cloned directory and switch to the **preview** branch.
-Execute: `git checkout preview`, then create your feature/fix branch from there, like so: `git checkout -b 123-my-feature-branch`
+3. Navigate to the cloned directory and switch to the **dev** branch.
+Execute: `git checkout dev`, then create your feature/fix branch from there, like so: `git checkout -b 123-my-feature-branch`

-4. When you're ready to submit your changes, send your pull request specifically to the **preview** branch.
+4. When you're ready to submit your changes, send your pull request specifically to the **dev** branch.

 #### VS Code